Legislative Action & Government Affairs

 The most recent plan - 2022-2024 - was approved by the Massachusetts Department of Public Utilities (DPU) earlier this year.
 MEMA intervened in the DPU's review process to try and retain Mass Save rebates for heating oil equipment upgrades.
 For more information about the DPU ruling, MEMA's work to fight for the industry and heating oil customers in order to preserve Mass Save rebates, and media coverage on the 3-year plan visit our Industry & Energy News page.

 Low Income Home Energy Assistance Program (LIHEAP)

-The 2021-2022 LIHEAP fuel assistance program begins on November 1.
+The 2022-2023 LIHEAP fuel assistance program begins on November 1.
 MEMA is working with state fuel assistance officials to raise the margin-over-rack payments to retailers who support the program.
-That increase could take place during the 2021-2022 program year.
-MEMA is also working with state officials to ensure prompt payments to retailers who deliver heating fuels to qualified LIHEAP customers statewide.
+That increase would be implemented for the 2022-2023 program year.